nielsenjared/nielsenjared.github.io/content/blog/algorithm-array-partition/index.md

     SET index TO left
     SET pivot TO arr[right]

-    FOR EACH VALUE i BETWEEN left AND THE LENGTH OF arr
+    FOR EACH VALUE i BETWEEN left AND right

         ...